-Divorce can be hard on kids.
+That’s the difficulty children of divorce experience.
+Their world can feel unstable, stressful, and tense.
 As a parent, you have the power to make some selfless decisions that will greatly relieve the stress and conflict your kids experience.
+Here are 3 things to focus on.

 1. Time with both parents.